Residence Life Frequently Asked Questions

 Resident Assistants are students who live in the residence halls, specifically to assist other students living on campus with their questions and problems, both academic and social.
 RAs work under the supervision of professional, live-in Resident Directors (RD) who have general administrative responsibilities.
 RDs are educated professionals who are trained to assist residents with developing their personal, interpersonal and academic skills.

-Can financial aid be used for housing cost?
+Can financial aid be used for housing costs?

-Financial aid is not specifically earmarked for housing cost.
+Financial aid is not specifically earmarked for housing costs.
 However, a student’s plan to live on campus is taken into account when assistance is considered.
-Also, there are a number of jobs, many through work-study program, at and through the Office Residential Life.
+Also, there are a number of jobs, many through work-study programs, at and through the Office of Residence Life.